-RECOMMENDATION: Approval of the Policy Guide for the Norman Center City Project Plan, Increment District No. 3, City of Norman, is recommended to provide guidance on how projects seeking assistance in development financing should be pursued, how they will be evaluated, and the method in which assistance in development financing may be provided.
-Emily Pomeroy and Cameron Brewer with CEDL presented the Policy Guide and will be available to answer additional questions, should any arise.
+RECOMMENDATION: Approval of the Policy Guide for the Norman Center City Project Plan, Increment District No. 3, City of Norman, is recommended to provide guidance on how Assistance in Development Financing should be pursued for qualified projects, how they will be evaluated, and the method in which Assistance in Development Financing may be provided.